Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 position contributes nothing to qC.

 The complete bounded admitted-share union is content-addressed and its root is advertised in signed extended positions.
-Witness materialization uses only an exact qV-aligned root that the local node possesses and independently verifies.
+In network mode, witness materialization uses only an exact qV-aligned root that the local node possesses and independently verifies.
+Standalone test execution substitutes exact possession of its locally verified map; intent admission still requires the UNLReport-backed parent state.
 Late collector arrivals cannot mutate the accepted root.

 *Anti-pattern:* assembling from the current collector at apply time or treating peer root support as remote payload availability.